Free Museums Day and Night in Barcelona

 Museums Night is a Europe-wide initiative, launched in 2005, with the same aim as Museums Day – encouraging the public to discover the cultural treasures of different cities.

-On Saturday 18th May, many of Barcelona’s museums will offer free access until 1am.
+On Saturday 18th May, many of Barcelona’s museums will offer free access from 7pm until 1am.
 There are also a number of exceptional events, including film screenings, workshops for children and teenagers, guided tours, shows and treasure hunts!

 The (non-exhaustive) list of participants in Barcelona includes: